 What approvals has this study received?

-The IA study uses historical data collected for a very large group of patients (over 260,000) so it was not possible to ask for consent from each individual.
-We received permission to conduct this research study from the independent ethical review committees and organisations responsible for the data of NHS patients and research involving NHS patients listed below:
+The IA and AA studies use historical data collected for a very large group of patients (over 250,000) so it was not possible to ask for consent from each individual.
+We received permission to conduct this research study from the independent ethical review committees and organisations responsible for the data of NHS patients and research involving NHS patients, as listed below:

 - Section 251 approval from the Patient Information Advisory Group (PIAG – a predecessor of both the National Information Governance Board/NIGB and the Confidentiality Advisory Group) in England, and equivalent panels in Scotland, the Community Health Index Advisory Group (CHIAG) and the Privacy Advisory Committee (PAC) of National Services Scotland (NSS)